INTERNAL RULES OF PROCEDURES

 h) Upon the passage of all the ordinances and resolutions directing the payment of money creating a liability, and at the request of a member, the Sanggunian Secretary shall record the ayes and the nays.
 Each approved ordinance or resolution shall be stamped with the seal of the Sanggunian and recorded in a book kept for the purpose.

 i) Resolutions passed by the Sanggunian need not be approved by the Local Chief Executive.
 However, resolutions adopting a local development plan and public investment program shall be transmitted to the Local Chief Executive for approval.
+Provided, that other resolutions may be signed by the Local Chief Executive

-Section 70.
+Section 67.
 Approval of Ordinance and Veto Power of the Local Chief Executive. - The approval of the ordinance by the governor, as the case may be, and the exercise of his veto power shall be governed by the following rules:

-c) The governor may veto any ordinance of the Sanggunian on the ground that it is ultra vires or prejudicial to public welfare, stating his reasons thereof in writing.
+c.
+The governor may veto any ordinance of the Sanggunian on the ground that it is ultra vires or prejudicial to public welfare, stating his reasons thereof in writing.

-d) The Governor shall have the power to veto any particular item or items of an appropriation ordinance, an ordinance or resolution adopting local development plan and public investment program, realignment of funds and other resolutions such as transfer of assets or an ordinance/resolution directing the payment of money or creating liability.
+d.
+The Governor shall have the power to veto any particular item or items of an appropriation ordinance, an ordinance or resolution adopting local development plan and public investment program, realignment of funds and other resolutions such as transfer of assets or an ordinance/resolution directing the payment of money or creating liability.
 In such case, the veto shall not affect the item or items which are not objected to.
 The vetoed item or items shall not take effect unless the Sanggunian overrides the veto in the manner provided in this section, otherwise, the item or items in the appropriation ordinance of the previous year corresponding to those vetoed, if any shall be deemed re-enacted.

-Section 71.
+Section 68.
 The Three - Reading Principle. - The so-called Three Reading Principle which is commonly adopted in legislative bodies shall also be followed by this Sanggunian.
 Hence, as a general rule, before an ordinance is finally enacted, it shall undergo the following stages:

 a) First Reading.
 At this stage, the Secretary shall read the number of the proposed draft ordinance, its title, name of author or authors or the name of the members introducing it.
 Thereafter, the Presiding Officer shall refer it to the appropriate committee with or without instruction.
 At this stage, no debate shall be allowed.